-List of famous Relief art from around the world, listed alphabetically.
+List of famous Relief art from around the world, listed.
 This popular Relief art list features pictures of each famous Relief piece when available, and includes names of the famous artists who created the artwork.
 Fans of historic Relief art can use this list to discover some beautiful Relief pieces that they've never seen before.

 These items, like Madonna of the Stairs and Armoire said to be by Hugues Sambin include images when available.

 This list answers the questions, "What is an example of Relief art?" and "Who are the most famous Relief artists?"